Friday, 3 February 2023

 810 AI Okald & Badinor settle in Outskirt, along with Okald's daughter Tymma.

-813 AI Tymma leaves Outskirt.
+813 AI Tymma the Loud leaves Outskirt.

 823 AI Tymma & co defeat Azrahel Koth and become the Guardians of the Vale.